|Illustration from Giovanni Aldini's 'Essai théorique et expérimental sur le galvanisme'|

 Dr. Aldini, now in London, lately exhibited at the house of Mr. Hunter, some curious experiments on the body' of a dog newly killed, by which the company then present were exceedingly astonished by the powers of Galvanism.
 The head of the animal was cut off.
 The head and body were put beside each other, on a table previously rubbed with a solution of ammonia.
 Two wires communicating with the Galvanic trough, were then applied, the one in the ear, the other at the anus of the dead animal.
 No sooner had those applications been made, than both head and body were thrown into the most animated muscular motions.
 The body started up with a movement by which it passed over the side of the table.
 The head equally moved; its lips and teeth grinning violently.
 A curiosity has been expressed to have these experiments tried on a criminal newly executed.
 Dr. Aldini has communicated his discoveries, in an ingenious paper, to the Royal Society.
 He is soon to publish an English work on this subject.

-George Foster was soon to satisfy the curiosity to have the dead dog experiments carried out on a human being.
+George Foster was soon to satisfy the curiosity to see the dead dog experiments repeated on a human being.
 Since his trial he had ‘he had scarcely taken the smallest nourishment’ and had been so troubled by his conscience that he had made a full confession to his crime and in response to questions would only say that “I ought to die.”
-On 18 January at three minutes to eight in the morning he was brought out from Newgate wearing the same brown greatcoat and red waistcoat that he had worn through his trial and walked to the scaffold standing outside the debtors door at the Old Bailey.
+On 17 January at three minutes to eight in the morning he was brought out from Newgate wearing the same brown greatcoat and red waistcoat that he had worn through his trial.
+He was so enfeebled that he could not walk unassisted the short distance from the prison to the place of execution and had to be helped up the stairs to the scaffold that stood outside the debtor’s door of the Old Bailey.
+The reporter from Bell’s Weekly Messenger noted that when he ascended the platform “his air was dejected in the extreme, and the sorrow manifested in his countenance, depicted the inward workings of a heart conscious of the heinous crime he had committed.”
 According to the Newgate Calendar after “passing a short time in prayer with Dr Ford, the ordinary of Newgate, the cap was pulled over his eyes, when the stage falling from under him, he was launched into eternity.”
-The calendar also reports that he ‘died very easy’ with the help of his friends who had stood beneath the scaffold with the express purpose of pulling on his legs to break his neck and cutting short his sufferings.
+The calendar also reports that he ‘died very easy’ with the help of his friends, who had stood beneath the scaffold with the express purpose of pulling on his legs to break his neck and cutting short his sufferings.
 What happened next was reported in full in the Morning Post of 22 January:

 |Giovanni Aldini by William Brockedon (1830) in the National Portrait Gallery|